jupsimar/jupsimar/README.md

 - 👋 Hi, I’m @jupsimar
 - 👀 I’m interested in Data Analysis
-- 🌱 I’m currently learning various tech and programming
+- 🌱 I’m currently learning various tech and programming languages
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...